What Does a Dialysis Nurse Do?

 Dialysis nurses also enjoy the benefit of increased autonomy in their daily practice as well as daily utilization of well-honed critical thinking skills.
 Patients that receive hemodialysis treatments often have significant volumes of excess fluid removed from their body, which makes it critical for nurses to assess their patients frequently and make changes at a moment’s notice if necessary.

 I recently experienced the joy of having my first patient receive a kidney transplant through organ donation.
 While this hopefully means the patient will no longer need to visit our clinic three days a week, and we will miss him and his family, it was the most rewarding event to-date during my time as a dialysis nurse.

 What are some of the not-so-great parts of working as a Dialysis Nurse?

 Although dialysis nursing is rewarding, it has its drawbacks and challenges just like every job.
 Since a dialysis patient requires frequent treatment, there is not much variety in the patient population.
 The same patients and families enter the clinic every week.

 While this is a positive factor for creating relationships and building trust with patients and families, it is difficult (if not frustrating) to see certain patients continually make poor decisions toward their own health—even after thorough and frequent education on daily meditations and practices.

 Share your favorite piece of advice for nursing new grads or students looking to become a Dialysis Nurse

-For nurses interested in working as a dialysis nurse, my advice is to gain experience by working in a nursing unit that offers experience in frequent assessment, management of hemodynamics or titrating medication drips, or management of patients who require mechanical ventilation.
+For registered nurses interested in working as a dialysis nurse, my advice is to gain experience by working in a nursing unit that offers experience in frequent assessment, management of hemodynamics or titrating medication drips, or management of patients who require mechanical ventilation.
 Positions in an ICU setting, operating room, or progressive care units are all great areas to gain the proper skill set for managing dialysis patients.